The-code-giant/llm-optimizer/memory/prd.md

 *   Analysis or injection operations take a long time or fail (dashboard needs to show processing states and errors clearly).
 *   Concurrency issues if multiple users manage the same site account simultaneously.
 *   User session expires during a long operation.

+### 5.6.
+Domain Ownership Verification

+**Description:** Before a user can activate sensitive features (such as content injection or analytics) for a domain, they must verify ownership of that domain.
+The default method is email-based verification, with meta tag, HTML file upload, and DNS TXT as fallback options.

+#### User Stories
+*   As a user, I want to easily prove I own a domain so I can use all features securely.
+*   As a user, I want to verify by receiving a link at a common admin email address (e.g., admin@domain.com).
+*   As a user, if I can't access email, I want alternative options (meta tag, HTML file, DNS TXT).
+*   As a user, I want clear instructions for my CMS or hosting provider.

+#### Acceptance Criteria
+*   The dashboard provides a “Verify by Email” workflow, defaulting to common admin addresses.
+*   Verification links are unique, single-use, and expire after a short period (e.g., 1 hour).
+*   If email is not accessible, the UI offers meta tag, HTML file upload, or DNS TXT as fallback.
+*   Only verified domains can use sensitive features (content injection, analytics, etc.).
+*   The UI clearly explains the verification process and provides help for common CMS platforms.

+#### Edge Cases
+*   User cannot access any admin email address.
+*   User’s DNS or site is slow to update.
+*   User attempts to verify a domain they do not control.

+---

+**Note:** As of July 2024, Docker is no longer used for development or deployment.
+The project uses direct process management, Neon serverless PostgreSQL, and external Redis.
+All documentation and setup instructions should reflect this non-Docker setup.

 ## 6. Technical Requirements